 - A. Installer Qualifications: Supplier of products and an employer of workers trained and approved by product manufacturers and of an Architectural Hardware Consultant who is available during the course of the Work to consult Contractor, Architect, and Owner about door hardware and keying. - 1.
-Scheduling Responsibility: Preparation of door hardware and keying schedule.
+Scheduling Responsibility: Preparation of door hardware and keying schedule. - B. Architectural Hardware Consultant Qualifications: A person who is experienced in providing consulting services for door hardware installations that are comparable in material, design, and extent to that indicated for this Project and who is currently certified by DHI as an Architectural Hardware Consultant (AHC).

-B. Architectural Hardware Consultant Qualifications: A person who is experienced in providing consulting services for door hardware installations that are comparable in material, design, and extent to that indicated for this Project and who is currently certified by DHI as an Architectural Hardware Consultant (AHC).
+A. Special Warranty: Manufacturer agrees to repair or replace components of door hardware that fail in materials or workmanship within specified warranty period.

-- A. Special Warranty: Manufacturer agrees to repair or replace components of door hardware that fail in materials or workmanship within specified warranty period. - Warranty Period: Three years from date of Substantial Completion unless otherwise indicated below: - a.
+- 1. Warranty Period: Three years from date of Substantial Completion unless otherwise indicated below: - a.
 Electromagnetic Locks: Five years from date of Substantial Completion. - b.
 Exit Devices: Five years from date of Substantial Completion. - c.
 Manual Closers: 10 years from date of Substantial Completion. - d.
 Concealed Floor Closers: 10 years from date of Substantial Completion.

-- A. Fire-Rated Door Assemblies: Where fire-rated doors are indicated, provide door hardware complying with NFPA 80 that is listed and labeled by a qualified testing agency, for fire-protection ratings indicated, based on testing at positive pressure according to NFPA 252 or UL 10C. - B. Electrified Door Hardware: Listed and labeled as defined in NFPA 70, by a qualified testing agency, and marked for intended location and application. - C. Means of Egress Doors: Latches do not require more than 15 lbf to release the latch.
-Locks do not require use of a key, tool, or special knowledge for operation. - D. Accessibility Requirements: For door hardware on doors in an accessible route, comply with ICC A117.1.
+- A. Means of Egress Doors: Latches do not require more than 15 lbf to release the latch.
+Locks do not require use of a key, tool, or special knowledge for operation. - B. Accessibility Requirements: For door hardware on doors in an accessible route, comply with ICC A117.1.